CUHKJohnDoe/LazyStatistician/README.md

 # LazyStatistician
 Some might-be-useful twiddydinkies for students learning statistics!
+For students or TAs at `STAT1011`.

 ## Chapter 2 Update